NCI-NAACCR-Zone-Design/Louisiana/README.md

 * The function `aggregateIncidenceData()` does simialrly, for the incidence data, massaging and formatting values and renaming them for the download CSVs.
 * The function `csvHeaderRow()` defines the sequence of fields as they appear in the final download CSV.
 All fields here must be the fields created in `aggregateIncidenceData()` and/or `aggregateDemographicData()` but it is not required that every field defined be used here.

-Edit the `datascripts/inputs/readme.txt` file to describe the CSV fields.
-This will be included in all of the downloadable ZIP files, and is suitable for metadata such as a data dictionary, a disclaimer, and credits/attributions.
+Edit the `datascripts/inputs/readme.txt` file to describe the CSV fields, and to include the name of your website or project as needed.
+This file will be included in all of the downloadable ZIP files, and is suitable for metadata such as a data dictionary, a disclaimer, and credits/attributions.

 Run `python3 make_downloadables.py` to compile the downloadable ZIP files under `static/downloads/`.